 In this “Time of Reconciliation” Pîkiskwe-speak seeks to engage audiences in Conversations of Reconciliation through ART; conversations that will explore the enduring effects of Canada’s IRS system with the aim of writing a new chapter, painting a new vision, and creating a new protocol for Indigenous and Non-Indigenous relations in Canada.

 With the cross-Canada tour complete, we now look forward to offering the content of the Pîkiskwe-speak Art and Film Installation ONLINE and to continuing the Conversation in Reconciliation we began with the tour.
-The online installation will include photographs of the artworks created by Lana Whiskeyjack for the tour: the powerful mixed-media triptych, Lost My Talk, and other artwork related to the theme of the installation.
-It will also include the award winning documentary, Lana Gets Her Talk, created by Beth Wishart MacKenzie.
-Our ONLINE audience will be invited to join the continuing Conversation in Reconciliation through word and through art.
+The online installation includes photographs of the ARTWORKS created by Lana Whiskeyjack for the tour: the powerful mixed-media triptych, Lost My Talk, and other artwork related to the theme of the installation.
+It also includes the award winning documentary FILM, Lana Gets Her Talk, created by Beth Wishart MacKenzie.

 PÎKISKWE-SPEAK ONLINE is an initiative of Beth Wishart MacKenzie created in cooperation with Lana Whiskeyjack.